 3. Pictures that “talk” more than words

 Pictures are an important landing page component as they can convey a lot more than plain text.
 If your pictures are relevant and strategically placed, you can easily draw attention of the visitors.
-If you deal with the sales of products, it is advisable to have the product image on the landing page.
+If you deal with the sales of products, it is advisable to have the product image on the sales landing page.
 Service-based companies can have service related interesting images that aim at solving problems for customers.

 It is very important to have high resolution custom images.
 Stock photographs or poor quality images do not work well anywhere and landing page is no exception.
-Besides pictures, gifs and animations on landing page have also helped in enhancing conversion rates.
+Besides pictures, gifs and animations on the campaign landing page have also helped in enhancing conversion rates.

 Instagram follows the vertical split idea that works really well for landing pages.
 The slideshow to the left beautifully explain the entire “Instagram experience”.
 No wonder, it is expected to reach USD 5.8 billion in 2020.